ROC Trading Strategies

 Created by legendary trader Welles Wilder in 1978, the Average Directional Movement Index (ADX) is a technical analysis tool used by traders to establish trend strength as well as trend direction.
 It is common investing wisdom that detecting and trading in the direction of a strong trend is a profitable strategy with minimal risk exposure.
 This is why ADX is one of the most popular indicators among traders of all levels.
+Functionally, the ADX is an excellent indicator for identifying the prevailing conditions in the market.
+Traders can easily determine whether a market is ranging or trending, and then apply the appropriate technical trading strategy.
+ADX belongs to the broader group of trend-following indicators.
+Other technical analysis indicators similar to ADX include the Parabolic SAR, Envelopes, and Moving Averages.

-The ADX indicator has 3 lines: +DI (green line), -DI (red line) and ADX (black line).
-These lines are calculated using the formulas below:
+The ADX indicator consists of three lines: +DI (green line), -DI (red line), and ADX (black line).

 +DI = ((Smoothed MA + DM)/ATR) * 100